 The Hamel Center does not fund a set number of projects or have quotas for projects from different areas of study.
 If you follow the proposal guidelines, write a clear proposal for a “doable” project, meet the eligibility requirements, and have the strong support of a faculty mentor, your chances of being supported are excellent.

 Sharing your experience and findings is a valuable part of the research, scholarly, or creative process.
 You can do this on campus in a department forum, in a class, or at the annual Undergraduate Research Conference in the spring.
 Depending on your project, you may choose to give an oral presentation, be part of a poster session, or stage a performance.
 You may also want to submit a report of your project to Inquiry journal, UNH’s online undergraduate research journal.
-Some students present their findings at conferences or professional meetings off campus—and receive a Research Presentation Award from the Hamel Center for some of their expenses.
-SURF Abroad and IROP recipients participate in a special International Undergraduate Research Symposium held during the fall after their return.
+Some students present their findings at conferences or professional meetings off campus—and receive a Research Presentation Grant from the Hamel Center for some of their expenses.
+IROP recipients participate in a special International Undergraduate Research Symposium held during the fall after their return.

-During their junior year, IROP and SURF Abroad grant awardees prepare with their UNH mentors to travel, unaccompanied, to their research sites abroad in the summer preceding their senior year.
+During their junior year, IROP grant awardees prepare with their UNH mentors to travel, unaccompanied, to their research sites abroad in the summer preceding their senior year.
 At the research site, these student researchers work under the direction of their “foreign mentor.”
 Unlike UNH managed programs, however, there is neither a UNH-affiliated on-site faculty director nor other UNH students to cushion the experience of another culture.
 Management of both research project and daily life in another country are the sole responsibility of the student.

 The rewards of this autonomy are considerable.
 IROP grant recipients regularly report new confidence and self-determination as the most valuable aspects of an international research experience.